mr4x2/mr4x2-blog/content/a-great-trip-in-Thailand/index.md

 This trip was our plan(<a href="https://hoangndst.com" target="_blank">@hoangndst</a> and I) which was planned in early January when <a href="https://eventyay.com/e/4c0e0c27" target="_blank">Fossasia 2025</a> was scheduled to be hosted in Thailand, at which Hoang had a session that he shared about <a href="https://eventyay.com/e/4c0e0c27/session/9434#info" target="_blank">Optimizing the Software Development Process with Internal Developer Platform and Kusion</a>.

-Another reason I want to go with Hoang to Thailand to save our nice memories before Hoang studies aboard in USA.
+Another reason I want to go with Hoang to Thailand to save our nice memories before Hoang studies abroad in USA.

 ### Day 1 - Khaosand rd